 Pro days this month at several college football programs will serve as the de facto NFL scouting combine, which was canceled amid the pandemic.

-These trips are where the Vikings personnel department will get the bulk of data from measurements, athletic testing, and position drills for 2021 draft prospects.
+These trips are where the Vikings personnel department will get the bulk of data from measurements, athletic testing and position drills for 2021 draft prospects.
 Medical evaluations, often called the most important piece of the combine, are expected to be scheduled regionally later.
-Minnesota has the 14th pick on April 29.
+Minnesota has the 14th pick in the first round on April 29.

 The Vikings' roster needs will further crystallize through free agency, beginning soon with decisions coming on the current roster.
 We've already got our list of the team's five biggest needs to begin March, and five prospects you should knowas pro days get underway.

 Need No. 2: Offensive line

 The Vikings' annual endeavor to shore up the offensive line continues.
 Garrett Bradbury, Ezra Cleveland and Dru Samia are the most experienced interior options currently under contract.
 A free-agent signing or two is likely, but general manager Rick Spielman may have tipped his hand slightly when saying this week there are "some very good offensive linemen" in this year's draft.
 At tackle, the team is expected to re-sign Rashod Hill as quality depth, according to a league source, while Riley Reiff is coming off an impressive season that could warrant a new deal.
 Brian O'Neill is in line for his first major payday ahead of a contract season.

 PROSPECTS TO KNOW

 Considered one of the best athletes in this offensive line class, Slater (6-3, 306 pounds) was a three-year starter at right and left tackle before opting out of last season.
 He's projected by many analysts to be an NFL guard, but he was one of the Big Ten's most proficient pass protectors at tackle and is expected to be a first-round pick.
 Northwestern's pro day is Tuesday.